 The biggest difference between FSA and HSA is that HSA contributions are yours for the rest of your life, while FSAs are less flexible and you forfeit any unused balance unless your employer allows a rollover.
 HSAs have higher contribution limits and you can change your contributions whenever.
 Many HSA plans allow contributions to be invested in stocks or bonds. .
 FSAs have lower contribution limits and the contributions can only be adjusted during open enrollment or with a change in employment or family status.

-That concludes our blog on HSA vs FSA.
+Start your HSA or FSA today to help pay for your medical costs.
 If you have questions or want to make sure you’re contributing the right amount and to the right account for your situation, schedule a free discovery call with one of our financial planners today!

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
 Alvin is a partner of District Capital, a financial planning firm designed to help professionals in their 30s and 40s achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.